StorefrontCloud/help-storefrontcloud-io/docs/guide/getting-started/cli-tool.md

 yarn install
 ```

-#### Setup Your account:
+#### Setup your account:

 Please do run:
 `node scripts/cli.js setup`

-1. The setup wizard will ask You first about the **kube.config** file.
-You can save the file received from the Cloud Team to Your local file system (for example: **~/.kube/config** which is the default path) OR You can use Your default system editor to paste the config content directly during the setup.
+1. The setup wizard will ask you first about the **kube.config** file.
+You can save the file received from the Cloud Team to your local file system (for example: **~/.kube/config** which is the default path) OR you can use your default system editor to paste the config content directly during the setup.

-2. Then You have an option to use Your existing <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">kubectl</a> tool.
-If You haven't used it before the setup will download and install the tool to the current working directory.
+2. Then you have the option to use your existing <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">kubectl</a> tool.
+If you haven't used it before the setup will download and install the tool to the current working directory.

 3. The last question is about the default namespace.
 Please check the architecture diagram above.
-In our case we're providing the **demo-storefrontcloud-io** default namespace.
+In our case, we provide the **demo-storefrontcloud-io** default namespace.
 That means that all subsequent calls will be made to the public instance of **demo.storefrontcloud.io** PODs.
-You can switch the default namespace by using `node scripts/cli.js namespace` command OR using the `--ns command` which is supported by all cli commands.
+You can switch the default namespace by using the `node scripts/cli.js namespace` command OR using the `--ns command` which is supported by all cli commands.

 <img src="/doc/setup.jpg" />